Cabin Fever Slow Cooker Ribs

 About the ribs.
 I have specified baby back ribs above because one slab can be enough for two people, and because they are lower fat than spares.
 If you wish, you can use spares, rib tips, country ribs, and even chops.
 Use about 1.5 pounds per person of the boney cust (spares, tips), or 1 pounds per serson of the meatier cuts (country ribs and chops).

 1) Skin and trim.
 Slice into 2-3 rib sections.
+Sprinkle with salt.
 Optional.
 If you have a broiler, place the meat about 6" under the broiler for about 15 minutes per side until brown.
 Keep an eye on them because they can start smoking in a very hot broiler.
-If you don't have a broiler, don't sweat it.
+If you don't have a broiler, you can brown them in a pan with a little oil.
+Otherwise, don't sweat it.
 The little bit of flavor added by browning will not be missed.

 2) Mix the liquid smoke with the barbecue sauce.